andylvua/xv6-extended/README.md

   }
   ustack[argc + 2 + envc] = 0;
   ...
+  // Other insignificant modifications
 ```

 This modified version of the `exec()` function iterates over the `envp` array and copies the pointers to the environment
 variables to the stack.

-Now `envp` pointer is now should be accessible from the user program.
+Now `envp` pointer should be accessible from the user program.
 Well, almost.
 There is still one major problem.
 The xv6 operating system lacks the C runtime, especially `crt0`. `crt0` is basically the set of startup routines
 linked into C program that performs initialization tasks before calling the main function.
 Indeed, let's take a look
 on how the `main()` function is called on the UNIX systems: